iOS SDK version 15.1.2,

 Point SDK supports the triggering of actions by entering a pre-defined geographical area (Geofence) or crossing a GEOLINE™.
-When a Geofence or GEOLINE™ is triggered, a check-in notification is sent to Point Access and the actions pertaining to the Zone containing the Geofence or GEOLINE™ are executed; the Zone is then disabled for the duration of its configurable Minimum Retrigger Time (MRT).
+When a Geofence or GEOLINE™ is triggered, a check-in notification is sent to Canvas mobile backend and the actions pertaining to the Zone containing the Geofence or GEOLINE™ are executed; the Zone is then disabled for the duration of its configurable Minimum Retrigger Time (MRT).

 Location Services must be enabled on the device for Geofences or GEOLINE™ to be detected.
-If Point SDK is authenticated with Point Access and Location Services not enabled or not in a valid state, the SDK provides the following callbacks in the BDPLocationDelegate protocol:
+If Point SDK is authenticated with a Project from Canvas and Location Services not enabled or not in a valid state, the SDK provides the following callbacks in the BDPLocationDelegate protocol:

-If Point SDK is authenticated with Point Access and Location Services not enabled or set to an invalid status, such as “Never” or “While Using”, this method will be called to notify the app that the user needs to enable Location Services or set it to a valid status.
+If Point SDK is authenticated with a Project from Canvas and Location Services not enabled or set to an invalid status, such as “Never” or “While Using”, this method will be called to notify the app that the user needs to enable Location Services or set it to a valid status.

 Following on from a callback to the method above, if Point SDK logs out from the authenticated state, then this method is called.

-If a Zone contains a Custom Action, then the following method within an implementation of BDPLocationDelegate will be called:
+If a Zone triggered, then the following method within an implementation of BDPLocationDelegate will be called:

 This method passes back: